Undergraduate Program (B.S.)

 Students participate in coursework covering science, technology, business, and design to support the basis for advancing their careers.
 The design, construction, and in-service use of residential and commercial buildings are complex and BCT students are offered a wide array of instruction to cover the necessary elements.

-Graduates are involved in virtually every area of building technology including sustainable design practices, energy conservation, wood science, construction and project management, and sales and marketing of building materials.
-Career paths span technical and research disciplines through sales and construction management.
+Graduates are involved in virtually every area of building technology including construction and project management, sustainable design, green building and energy conservation, wood design and building, and sales and marketing of building materials.
+Career paths span from technical and research disciplines through sales and construction management.
 It is the experience of integrating scientific and technical understanding with general business acumen that makes graduates of the program especially desirable to many hiring firms.

 How to declare BCT as your major

-For general UMass admissions procedures, follow the links on this page.
+For general UMass admissions procedures, visit this page.

 If you have any questions, contact the BCT Program Director (information is in the sidebar).